Wat Phra Singh “amazing temple in the heart of the old city”

 How to get to the Wat Phra Singh

 Wat Phra Singh is located inside the old city wall, at the western end of Ratchadamnoen Road, the temple’s signature Lanna-style roofs and glittering viharn (assembly hall) invite visitors.
 The walled-in temple compound is busy with visitors and worshippers all year round and is usually packed during the Thai New Year festival (Songkran) in mid-April.
 From Wat Phra Singh, you might want to go on to Wat Chedi Luang, which is just a short walk away.
 Another important temple within the walls is the oldest : Wat Chiang Man.
 It’s another short walk away, near the Chang Puak gate.
-If you interest to visit important temple in Chiang Mai for half day trip, we can provide a budget tour or a private tour for your group.
+If you interest to visit important temple in Chiang Mai for half day trip, we are an experience company and we can provide a budget tour or a private tour for your group with good service and comfortable.

 Entrance fee & opening hours

 The temple complex is open daily from 6 am until 5 pm.
-Admission is free.
+Admission is free for Thai people and 20 THB per person for foreigner.

 Wat Phra Singh is a must see.
 If you see one temple in Chiang Mai this should be the one.